 Catherine Martin is a member of the Millbrook Mi’kmaw Community, Truro, NS.
 She is an independent international award winning film producer and director, a writer, facilitator, communications consultant, community activist, teacher, drummer, and the first Mi’kmaw woman filmmaker from the Atlantic region.
 She is a past Chair of APTN and served on the board for the first five years of its inception.
 She has contributed to policy and institutional change to make cultural and arts more accessible to First Nations artists.
 Her contributions to film, television and digital media in Atlantic Canada were recognized with a WAVE Award from Women in Film and Television Atlantic.
 She was honoured with a National Peace Award from VOW (Voices of Women) in November 2016 for her years of work as a peace activist.
 Catherine has contributed to the development of many programs to advance the education of Mi’kmaq and Aboriginal women and youth in the Atlantic Region and across the country.
 From 2015 to 2019 Catherine was appointed as the 14th Nancy’s Chair in Women’s Studies at Mount Saint Vincent University.
 Catherine is a board of governor for Kings College School of Journalism.
 She was awarded the Senate 150 medal and the Order of Canada 2017.
 She is now the first Director of Indigenous Community Relations at Dalhousie University.

 Natalie Gloade is the daughter of the late Mi’kmaq Activist/ Warrior Madeline (Nora) Bernard, who was murdered in 2007, and who won the largest class action lawsuits in Canadian History for her fellow Shubenacadie Indian Residential School Survivors.
-While I was doing her master's degree in LifeLong Learners, Natalie did a healing session about Forgiveness/Healing at her late mother’s home.
+While she was doing her master's degree in LifeLong Learners, Natalie did a healing session about Forgiveness/Healing at her late mother’s home.
 This inspired her to create a space for art and healing at her mother’ s home and carry-on Nora’s inspiration and spirit in her community.

 Indigenous Artist Recognition Award